Nghiait123456/SystemDesignBigProject/PayPalEwallet/README.md

 +) High consistency. </br>
 +) Security. </br>

-A payment gateway system that meets all three factors above with a high traffic, billions of users is a difficult problem.
+A payment EWallet system that meets all four factors above with a high traffic, billions of users is a difficult problem.
-To clarify, there are some services that must strictly meet 3 factors: balance, checkout, ...
+To clarify, there are some services that must strictly meet 4 factors: balance, checkout, order ...
 Search service needs high availability and does not need absolute consistency.
-Service order's history requires 3 factors above, but not absolutely.
+Service order's history requires 4 factors above, but not absolutely.
 To thoroughly solve this problem, it is necessary to combine a lot of knowledge and experience in handling race conditions.
 Here we go... </br>